 The following sections introduce these areas and their business and traders’ associations.

-Barnes has a unique ‘urban village’ feel to it and yet it has good transport connections into and out of London.
-Barnes has a fascinating mix of unusual gift, clothes and food shops interspersed with award winning cafes and restaurants, river walks and pubs and a village duck pond.
+Barnes has a unique ‘urban village’ feel to it and yet it has good transport connections into and out of Central London.
+Situated on the river, with an abundance of award-winning cafes, restaurants and pubs, Barnes has an abundance of independent businesses with a fascinating mix of unusual gifts, clothes and food shops.

 Barnes has a Town Centre Manager whose role is to ensure that Barnes has a varied and attractive range of shops to draw locals and visitors to the area.
 The Town Centre Manager works as part of the Barnes Community Association, a local charity run by its members for the benefit of all who live in Barnes.